What Is It About?

 Where did the name MET Phys come from?

 1. Metabolic equivalent

 Phys well that’s easy!
-Physiology !
-We are Accredited Exercise Physiologist who use exercise as therapy everyday.
+Physiology!
+We are an Accredited Exercise Physiologist who use exercise as therapy every day.

 Our lay term is based upon our vision and what we are endeavouring to grow at MET Phys.
 MET stands for Move, Empower and Transform.
 We chose these words because move is movement and as exercise physiologists we are trying to improve people’s health and wellbeing through movement.
 The second word Empower is for empowering people to be able to self manage their exercises and encourage them to be independent through exercise.
 Transform is for change and using exercise as a tool to improve their health and wellbeing.
 We also have a number of group sessions which we have named to align with our values at MET Phys.

 This class uses a combination of moderate intensity interval training and resistance training to help control blood pressure, blood sugar levels, work on reconditioning and improve cardiovascular function.

 The functional fitness class which uses strength training to help those with osteopenia, osteoporosis, sarcopenia or those wanting improvements in strength.

 Strength training for kids, in an individualised and supervised environment.

 A mobility based class, great for those getting back into exercise, starting exercise, chronic pain or reduced mobility.
 Aimed at those with lower back pain, knee pain, arthritis and falls risk clients.

 Now For The Scientific!